mantidproject/documents/Project-Management/Tools/RoadmapUpdate/README.txt

 In issue_template.xlsx update assingment for the next release and make sure to add new starters to the assignee sheet.

-Create a local file in the RoadmapUpdate directory called 'login.txt' simply with your federal Username and Password on seperate lines. eg. abc12345
+Create a local file in the RoadmapUpdate directory called 'login.txt' simply with your Github Username and Password on seperate lines. eg. abc12345